How business partnerships work

 Things to consider when entering into a business partnership

-Compared to going it alone, setting up a business partnership could take some weight off your shoulders as you plan your business’s growth.
+Compared to going it alone, setting up a business partnership could take some weight off your shoulders as you plan to grow your business.
 But before you approach a potential business partner, there are some questions you may want to ask yourself.

 - What is the potential for conflict?
 In a general partnership, all partners have equal responsibilities and rewards, so it may be harder for one person to take control of decisions.